 ‘From the Black Forest to London… my desire for kirsch may have dried up, but my thirst for improving health policy continues to grow.’

-Kirsten joined The Health Policy Partnership in April 2017 as a Researcher.
+Kirsten joined The Health Policy Partnership in April 2017 as a Researcher, and was promoted to the role of Senior Researcher in January 2019.

 Kirsten has a strong interest in non-communicable diseases and their causes.
 Before joining HPP, she worked as a Research Assistant at the Institute of Health and Society in Newcastle upon Tyne.
 She worked on the formative evaluation of the NHS Diabetes Prevention Programme, Healthier You, in England.